I've suggested one bold new theory on how Revelation 17 ties into the rest of the book already. Now I have another one.

 The parallel imagery of Seven Heads and Ten Horns leads to an assumption the Beast of Chapter 17 is the same one we saw in Chapter 13.
 And references to The Beast made in chapters 14-16 are clearly the Beast out of the Sea.

 But The Dragon also had Seven Heads and Ten Horns and that is indisputably a different entity.
-The Beast of Chapter 17 also has in common with the Beast out of The Sea over The Dragon being called a Beast (a term that arguably strictly speaking means Land Mammals and so wouldn't apply to a Dragon).
+The Beast of Chapter 17 also has in common with the Beast out of The Sea over The Dragon being called a Beast.
 And also terminology that seems to imply one of the Seven Heads is an individual who has died and been resurrected, but how that idea is communicated is different.
 But it is called a Scarlet Beast, which is a variation of the Color Red, so the Revelation 17 Beast is affiliated with the same Color as The Dragon.

 References to The Beast of Chapter 13 in other chapters usually mention The False Prophet, or The Mark, or the Image.
 But in Chapter 17 it seems to be The Woman, Mystery Babylon, who is serving The False Prophet's function, as a simultaneously religious and economic system.